Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/api_listTags.md

-# Tool: listApiTags
+# Tool: api.listTags

 ## What does this tool do?

-`listApiTags` scans the configured Swagger/OpenAPI document and returns a list of all tags with a count of how many operations (endpoints) are associated with each tag.
+`api.listTags` scans the configured Swagger/OpenAPI document and returns a list of all tags with a count of how many operations (endpoints) are associated with each tag.

 ---